GoogleCloudPlatform/ubbagent/README.md

-# Usage-based billing agent
+# Metering agent

-This directory contains a small agent intended to simplify usage-based billing of applications.
-The agent starts a small, local HTTP daemon that accepts metering reports from software running on the same host.
-Upon receiving a report, the agent:
+This metering agent simplifies usage metering of applications and can be used as part of a usage-based billing strategy.
+It performs the following functions:
-* Aggregates the report with other reports received in close proximity (buffering time is configurable)
+* Accepts usage reports from a local source, such as an application processing requests
-* Stores the updated aggregate to persistent state in case the agent is killed or restarted
+* Aggregates that usage and persists it across restarts
-* Eventually forwards the aggregated report to one or more destination endpoints, such as Google Service Control
+* Ultimately forwards usage to one or more endpoints, retrying in the case of failures

 # Build and run